-To understand how condensation can form between the air gap in Double Glazing we need to take a look at how a Double Glazing Unit (DGU) is constructed.
+To understand how condensation can form between the air gap in Double Glazing we need to look at how an Insulated Glazing Unit (IGU) is constructed.

 There is also a spacer bar often filled with desiccant that separates the two pieces of glass and serves to absorb moisture, preventing condensation from creeping in.

-If you notice condensation between the two panes of glass, it means that the seal which protects the inside of the DGU has likely been damaged, allowing moist air from outside to enter.
+If you notice condensation between the two panes of glass, it could mean that the seal which protects the inside of the IGU has been damaged, allowing moist air from outside to enter.

-Do I need to replace my double glazing?
+Do I need to replace my double glazing due to condensation?